loopstock-io/challenges/frontend-devs/README.md

 * When authenticated display a dashboard / admin page with a sidebar containing a link to `/listings`

+### Dashboard / Admin View

+* add some nice looking graphs / charts to the Admin view
+    * the graphs can be based on random data or any other data source you have access to
+    * don't spend to much time thinking about what to display here, we just wan't to see some nice looking graphs

+Use any plotting library of your choice.
+If you don't know any feel free to use [recharts](http://recharts.org/#/en-US/)

 ### Listings Page

 The `/listings` page should display two tabs